kerbach2/kerbach2.github.io/_pages/about.md

 I am a researcher and lecturer working currently focusing on changes in expressions of part-hood and measurement in historical and present day varieties of English.
 This focus is my habilitation project, which I am carrying out under [Remus Gergel](https://www.uni-saarland.de/lehrstuhl/gergel/facultystaff/englishlinguisticfaculty/prof-dr-remus-gergel.html), in [English Linguistics at Saarland University](https://www.uni-saarland.de/lehrstuhl/gergel.html).
 I am also the manager of the [University of Frankfurt Semantics Laboratory](https://osf.io/5974r/) under [Cornelia Ebert](https://user.uni-frankfurt.de/~coebert/) where I work on the semantics of gesture.

-My linguistics research sits at the intersection of mathematical and social issues, namely how we individuate (or fail to individuate) objects, people, social groups and categories.
-My long term goal is modeling semantic complexity and its role in diachronic changes in this domain.
+My linguistics research sits at the intersection of mathematical and social cognition, namely how we individuate (or fail to individuate) objects, people, social groups and categories.
+My long term goal is modeling the role of semantic complexity in diachronic changes in this domain.
 My short term goals include refining models partitivity that capture complexity across varities of English, both historical and in the present day.
-I also have ongoing projects looking at the count-mass distinction and plurality.
+I also have ongoing projects looking at the count-mass distinction, plurality, gesture, and social meaning.

 I am also committed to humanist language research, and am continuing research that began in the project ["Rasse" - Zur Aushandlung eine belasteten deutschen Ausdrucks](https://www.buergeruni.hhu.de/stabsstelle-buergeruniversitaet/foerderung/buergeruniversitaet-in-der-forschung/gefoerderte-projekte), which investigated language use and policy in Germany and the US.

 ## News

+**Jan 28, 2026** Paper, "[Transitioning developmental paths in modal flavors: an experimental pilot study](https://www.uni-saarland.de/fileadmin/upload/lehrstuhl/gergel/publications_gergel/Modal_development_experiments.pdf)" accepted to [* Evolutionary Linguistic Theory*]https://www.benjamins.com/catalog/elt).

+***

 **Dec 4, 2025** Talk, "[Gestures with social meaning](https://drive.google.com/file/d/1l22GVcWAqs81E67CJaU_Tz-F8sciK599/view)" at [*Formal Linguistic Approaches to MultiModality*](https://sites.google.com/view/flammtrinity/home), Trinity College Dublin.

 ***

 **Nov 21, 2025** Poster, "[Englishes vary regarding when they have a *cup water*](https://sites.google.com/view/iraal2025/programme)" at [Irish Association of Applied Linguistics (IRAAL) 2025](https://sites.google.com/view/2025-iraal/baile), Trinity College Dublin.

-***

-**Sept 18, 2025** Paper, Reanalyzing the change of prepositions in partitives, accepted to *Catalan Journal of Linguistics*.

 ***